Daulet-coder/masker/README.md

 User-friendly drag-and-drop interface with an integrated chatbot.

 Backend:
-NLP module based on BERT and NER models
+NLP module based on RoBERTa and NER models
+The accuracy of the model is 98%
 Document processing (PDF, DOCX — using pdf2image and python-docx) Text detection in images (via OpenCV)